-- Continued training in de-escalation techniques - Further training in Escort Positions/Balance Displacement - Further training in take down techniques (individual and with multiple officers) - Advanced training for instructors in de-escalation
+Continued training in de-escalation techniques

+Continued training in Escort Positions/Balance Displacement

+Continued training in take down techniques (individual and with multiple officers)

-As a CALEA Accredited agency, we provide required training in Mental Health and also Implicit Bias; however, in addition to these, we will continue our efforts to have every officer certified as a CIT Officer (Crisis Intervention Team).
+As a CALEA Accredited agency, we provide required training in Mental Health and also Implicit Bias; however, in addition to these, we will continue our efforts to have every officer certified as a Crisis Intervention Team (CIT) Officers.
+The Division currently has 28 certified CIT Officers.
+Seven officers are scheduled for the training in 2021 as well as the new officers who will receive it in the academy exceeding 70% of the Division.
+The Division is committed to preparing officers for successfully working with persons in crisis in order to reduce the need to use force whenever practical.